 The best way to think about IDP is that it is a programmable set of technologies working in concert to discover and then extract information that isn’t in 100% predictable places or in a format that changes often.

-The very best approach to automating data entry is with a combination of tools.
-Organizations using only either RPA or IDP will quickly move beyond the original use-case as their automation journey grows.
-And it makes sense – most companies will start with either IDP or RPA, but so far – rarely both.
+The very best approach to automating data entry is with a combination of these tools.
+Organizations using only either RPA or IDP will quickly move beyond the original use-case as their automation journey matures.

-Data entry automation with RPA starts with the low-hanging fruit of manual and repetitive tasks.
-As automation maturity improves, it moves on to more complex subject matter-intensive business process, and this is where IDP will come into play.
+Automation software using RPA starts with the low-hanging fruit of manual and repetitive data entry tasks.
+As automation maturity improves, more complex subject matter-intensive business process are replaced.
+This is where IDP comes into play.

-Think about data entry automation with IDP as an ingestion engine.
-It is a platform configured with a subject matter expert's (SME) knowledge on a case-by-case basis.
-While RPA works out of the box on many different types of processes, IDP creates custom solutions for specific use-cases.
-For IDP to work on lease processing, for example, an SME is needed to configure the system to process the leases according to existing standardized workflows and policies.
+For IDP to work on lease processing, for example, an SME is needed to configure the system to process the leases according to the organization's standardized workflows and policies.

 IDP delivers highly targeted data that would otherwise be impossible for bots to work with.

 In fact, research firm Gartner, Inc. says that:

 Organizations starting their data entry automation journey with IDP will quickly realize the value in delivering structured data from unstructured sources into bot workflows.